-In fact, most malignant narcissists won’t even consider anything beyond leadership roles.
+In fact, most ofn them won’t even consider anything beyond leadership roles.
 To them, any subservient title is insulting and demeaning.

 Their competitiveness can happen anywhere: in relationships, at work or school, and even in their own imagined challenges.
 For example, a narcissistic mother might find herself competing against every other mother at her child’s school.
 She makes it her mission to make sure her daughter is the top student, even though this goal may harm her child.